-To determine the exposure parameters for this observation using the Exposure Time Calculator (ETC), please see the article Step-by-Step ETC Guide for MIRI MRS Spectroscopy of a Late M Star.
+To determine the exposure parameters for this observation using the Exposure Time Calculator (ETC), please see Step-by-Step ETC Guide for MIRI MRS Spectroscopy of a Late M Star.

 Step 10 - Fill out the Astronomer's Proposal Tool (APT) for your observation

 * Bold italics style indicates words that are also parameters or buttons in software tools (like the APT and ETC).
 Similarly, a bold style represents menu items and panels.

 Cushing, M. C., et al., 2006, ApJ, 648, 614

 A Spitzer Infrared Spectrograph Spectral Sequence of M, L, and T Dwarfs